Subscribe to the Timescale Newsletter

 • Seasonality: regular periodic occurrences within a time interval smaller than a year (e.g., higher step count in spring and autumn because it’s not too cold or too hot for long walks).

-• Cyclicity: repeated fluctuations around the trend that are longer in duration than irregularities but shorter than what would constitute a trend.
+• Cyclicity: repeated fluctuations happen that are longer in duration than irregularities but shorter than what would constitute a trend.
 In our walking example, this would be a one-week sightseeing holiday every four to five months.

 • Irregularity: short-term irregular fluctuations or noise, such as a gap in the sampling of the pedometer or an active team-building day during the workweek.